HenriqueBBrum/Pre-filtering-Simulator/README.md

 # Pre-filtering Simulator

+This repository contains the code and instructions needed to reproduce the experiments for the paper: []()

-This project simulates pre-filtering of packets for a Network Intrusion Detection System (NIDS) based on its own rules.
+This project simulates the pre-filtering of packets for a Network Intrusion Detection System (NIDS) based on its own rules.
 Two main pre-filtering methods are implemented: flow sampling and rule-based pre-filtering.

 - **Flow sampling** forwards only a fixed number of packets from each flow to the NIDS.
 - **Rule-based pre-filtering** uses a simplified version of the NIDS's rules to decide which packets should be forwarded and which should be discarded.

-This repository contains the code and instructions needed to reproduce the experiments for the paper: ()[]
+Three rule-based pre-filtering are evaluated in this simulator: two based on existing methods, and one developed and introduced in the aforementioned paper.
+To obtain the results shown in the paper, follow the instructions starting at [Clone the Repository](#clone-the-repository).

 ## Repository Structure